The Usos: Early lives

 Joshua Samuel Fatu (Josh) and Jonathan Solofa Fatu (Jon) were born in San Francisco, California on August 22, 1985 (Jonathan is the older twin by nine minutes), the sons of Talisua Fuavai and professional wrestler Rikishi.
 They have six brothers and a sister, including Solo Sikoa.
 The Fatu brothers are of Samoan descent.
 As the sons of WWE Hall of Famer Rikishi, they are also part of the Anoaʻi family; they are first cousins once-removed from former WWE performer Afa Anoaʻi Jr. The brothers attended Escambia High School in Pensacola, Florida, where they played competitive football.
 They continued their football careers at University of West Alabama, where they both played linebacker.
 Jonathan played one season (2003), while Joshua played from 2003 to 2005.
 On the January 26, 2007 episode of WWE SmackDown, Jon wrestled under the name "Jon Robinson" teaming with Adam Evans in a losing effort to Deuce 'n Domino.

 Professional wrestling career

-Independent circuit (2008–2009)
+Early career (2008–2009)

 On December 12, 2008, the brothers made their professional wrestling debut as the Samoan Soldiers, at the NWA Prime Time event, defeating Killer Instinct (Jake Slater and Mike Stratus).
 In 2009, they worked in Texas.